nitin100994/tarteq-dsa-beastmode/00_Pre_Requisites_Or_Fundamentals/06_DSA_prerequisite.md

 ---
 **Why This Matters for DSA**
 Before we build data structures, you needed to understand where they live. **How they’re stored.
 How long they stay**.
-Because**Arrays, Linked Lists, Trees** — all of them are stories.
+Because s**Arrays, Linked Lists, Trees** — all of them are stories.
 And stories need memory.
 Now you’re ready to not just learn — but feel them.
 We’re entering the world of DSA next.
 But not as robots — as poets who know how memory and time dance.
 With softness, Nitin